 Here’s what naturalist John Muir had to say about Glacier National Park when trying to explain how vital it was: “Give a month at least to this precious reserve.”
 Of course, he was right.
 A visit merits at least four days.
 This remarkable place is not one that you rush through to experience.

 Glacier National Park Lodge sits adjacent to the train station, steps away from the park entrance, and is the perfect base from which to explore the area.
 When you’re in the park, take the short walk to East Glacier Park Village for a piece of huckleberry pie from a local cafe.
 No trip to Montana is complete without pie!
 Stop by the visitor centers located near the park entrances at Apgar, St. Mary, and Logan Pass.
 Expert rangers are on hand to let you know about current conditions, road and trail closures, and ranger-led activities.
-Each visitor center features varied exhibits and it’s a great place to grab a park map, have a snack and get your bearings.
+Each visitor center features varied exhibits and it’s a great place to grab a park map, have a snack, and get your bearings.

-Many visitors are thrilled to discover that wildlife roam the park in abundance – on any given outing you may spot moose, deer, marmots, mountain goats, big horned sheep, and bald eagles.
+Many visitors are thrilled to discover that wildlife roams the park in abundance – on any given outing you may spot moose, deer, marmots, mountain goats, big horned sheep, and bald eagles.
 Have your camera charged and be ready to capture the thrills!

-From Chicago, Amtrak’s Empire Builder travels through regions you’d otherwise never see – wild and scenic parts of Minnesota, North Dakota and Idaho.
+From Chicago, Amtrak’s Empire Builder travels through regions you’d otherwise never see – wild and scenic parts of Minnesota, North Dakota, and Idaho.
 This particular route to Glacier National Park traverses through all kinds of landscapes, including bustling cities, vast plains, and rugged mountain ranges.